syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 # Form Filling in .NET MAUI PDF Viewer (SfPdfViewer)

+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to fill, edit, save, export, and import Acroform fields in a PDF document.

+## Supported form fields

-The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) supports adding/modifying the existing forms fields content present in the PDF document.
-By default, it detects the form fields present in the PDF document and easily modifying or filling the values.
+You can load and fill in the following form fields in a PDF document using the PDF viewer.

-N> * PDF Viewer supports only Acroform.
-PDF documents with XFA form fields cannot be viewed in PDF Viewer.
+* Text box
+* Checkbox
+* Radio button
+* Combo box
+* Signature
+* List box
+* Button

-## Loading PDFs with XFA forms
+### Loading PDFs with XFA forms

-PDF documents that contain XFA form fields cannot be viewed in PDF Viewer since they can be viewed only in Adobe reader.
-When a PDF with XFA form is loaded, the [DocumentLoadFailed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DocumentLoadFailed) event will be raised.
+The PDF viewer supports only Acroforms.
+PDF documents that contain XFA form cannot be viewed in the PDF Viewer.
+When a PDF with XFA form is attempted to be loaded, the PDF will not be loaded and the [DocumentLoadFailed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DocumentLoadFailed) event will be raised.
+Refer this [page](https://help.syncfusion.com/maui/pdf-viewer/documentloadnotifications#handling-document-load-failures) to know more about handling document load failure.

 {% tabs %}
 {% highlight C# %}